 A local man to Retirement Line finally achieved his dream of running the London Marathon ten years after being told he might not walk again following a serious rugby accident.
 Retirement Line heard about Tom’s story through a colleague who knows him, and donated £250 to his chosen charities: The Steve Prescott Foundation (which rehabilitates permanently injured rugby players), Guide Dogs for the Blind and the Team George Fund.

 Retirement Line are delighted to have sponsored the son of Tony Jarman, one of our annuity specialists.
-Jake, aged 16, is a gymnast and a member of the British Top Squad.
+Jake, aged 18, is a gymnast and a member of the British Top Squad.
 He is in full time training and hopes to represent GB in the 2020 Olympics.
 Jake won two silver medals in the 2018 European Championships narrowly missing a gold medal.
-We have recently donated £400 towards the purchase of a vault for his local gym to enable him to improve his prowess on the vault even more.
+We donated £400 towards the purchase of a vault for his local gym to enable him to improve his prowess on the vault even more.

 The village of Barrowden in Rutland is the home of David Slater, our Chief Executive, and his family.
 The village has an Evergreen Club, a charity run for, and by, older people in the village.
 Supporting organisations which help keep people active and fulfilled in later life is very important to all of us at Retirement Line, so we have donated funds for the few past years to the Evergreen Club to help them pay for meals, trips and entertainment.
-We also donated £1,000 to the Barrowdon Diocese in 2017 towards the cost of restoration of Barrowden’s beautiful 12th Century church.
+We also donated £5,000 to the Barrowden Diocese in 2019 towards the cost of restoration of Barrowden’s beautiful 12th Century church.